 You do risk losing a life (and wasting time) if you fail, but the challenge in these stages is quite low, so you shouldn’t have any problem winning the majority of them.
 As you advance to harder levels the items you’ve accumulated in less challenging stages will help you take on more difficult tasks.

 Save before quitting

 We’re not sure why Nintendo chose to make this necessary, but make sure you save your game before quitting New Super Mario Bros.
-U Deluxe, because there isn’t an auto-save system.
-Failing to do this could result in the loss of several levels’ progress, but there are a few different ways to save.
+U Deluxe because there isn’t an auto-save system.
+This shouldn’t be taken lightly as neglecting to save your game could erase all the headway you’ve made in previous gameplay sessions.

-There’s no way you’ll overlook the opportunity to save because you’ll get an automated alert each time you finish a mid-world tower or a castle, you’ll be prompted to save.
+There’s no way you’ll overlook the opportunity to save because you’ll get an automated alert each time you finish a mid-world tower or castle that lets you save with a click.
 Just confirm your selection and your progress will be locked up to that point.
 If you haven’t beaten one of those stages, you can still save by opening the menu and selecting “quick save.”
 Doing this will send you back to the main menu and the quick save will be erased the next time you load up the game, so make sure you do this every time you exit.